 Additionally, if you’ll be renting a house or apartment while you’re studying abroad, purchasing renter’s insurance is worth considering.
 The same goes for automobile insurance if you’ll be buying a car.
 In fact, these types of insurance may be required, depending on the country where you’ll be studying.

-Dealing with the ins and outs of insurance for study abroad isn’t always easy, but it is necessary.
-While illness and injury are two things no one puts on those aforementioned bucket lists, they sometimes still happen.
-It’s important to be prepared, and once you have your insurance situation squared away, you’ll have peace of mind as you embark on the experience of a lifetime.
+Having travel insurance can keep you (and your parents) feeling more at ease, in the case of any emergencies or problems that arise.
+While illness and injury are two things no one puts on their aforementioned bucket lists, they sometimes still happen.
+So it’s important to be prepared.
+Once you have your insurance situation squared away, we promise you’ll have better peace of mind as you embark on the experience of a lifetime!